biosustain/pseudobatch/docs/source/Tutorials/index.rst

 Tutorials
 ======================================

-Here you will find tutorial for how to use the pseudo batch transformation.
+Here you will find tutorials for how to use the pseudobatch transformation.

 .. toctree::
    :maxdepth: 1